valmir-filho/c-cpp-udemy-course/README.md

-# Complete C and C++ Language Course - Beginner to Advanced Repository from Udemy.
+# Complete C and C++ Language Course - Beginner to Advanced Repository from Udemy Course.

 ## Content:

-- Exercises developed by John Haste from Udemy.
+- Exercises developed by John Haste from Udemy Course.

 ## Learnings: